Logiq Signs LOI to Acquire Privately Held Operating Company

 As contemplated:

-- The transaction would be executed simultaneously with Logiq’s pending Abri de-SPAC deal whereby the confidential target acquisition would become a wholly owned subsidiary of Logiq.
+- The transaction would be executed simultaneously with Logiq’s pending Abri de-SPAC deal whereby the confidential target would be acquired to become a wholly owned subsidiary of Logiq.

 NEW YORK, Nov.
-17, 2022 (GLOBE NEWSWIRE) -- Logiq, Inc. (OTCQX: LGIQ) (“the Company”), a provider of digital consumer acquisition solutions, today announced that it has signed a non-binding letter of intent (“LOI”) with a privately held operating company (“PrivCo”) in which – effectively simultaneous with Logiq’s pending de-SPAC transaction with Abri SPAC I (Nasdaq: ASPA) – Logiq will acquire PrivCo in a share exchange of newly issued Logiq shares for 100% of the shareholder interests of PrivCo.
+18, 2022 (GLOBE NEWSWIRE) -- Logiq, Inc. (OTCQX: LGIQ) (“the Company”), a provider of digital consumer acquisition solutions, today announced that it has signed a non-binding letter of intent (“LOI”) with a privately held operating company (“PrivCo”) in which – effectively simultaneous with Logiq’s pending de-SPAC transaction with Abri SPAC I– Logiq will acquire PrivCo in a share exchange of newly issued Logiq shares for 100% of the shareholder interests of PrivCo.
 PrivCo will become a wholly-owned subsidiary of the Company and is expected to place executives in senior management positions.

 The recent announcement of the Abri SPAC I (special purpose acquisition company) transaction for Logiq opens a possibility for Logiq to acquire PrivCo simultaneous with the DataLogiq business being acquired by Abri.
 Properly structured, the combined entity post transaction anticipates: